thequantumturtle/thequantumturtle.github.io/_posts/2021-02-14-Quantum-State-Space-Explosion.markdown

 ## Napkin Math

 Lets imagine we can represent each row of the table with a single float value.
-It depends on the language, buts lets say thats a single float is 64 bits.
+It depends on the language, but lets say that's a single float is 64 bits.
 If we want to simulate 32 qubits, then there will be $$2^{32}$$ rows.
-Thats 4,294,967,296 rows multiplied by 64 bits is 274,877,906,944 bits.
+That's 4,294,967,296 rows multiplied by 64 bits is 274,877,906,944 bits.
 Or, about 34 Gigabytes.

 You would need 34 Gigabytes to represent a Quantum State of 32 qubits.
 And each time you add another qubit the classical requirement doubles, so at 40 qubits you need 8.8 Terabytes to store the quantum state.

 This is with no optimization and the numbers can be brought down a bit through some smart manipulation of math, but its very difficult to simulate beyond a 60 qubit quantum computer on classical hardware.
 The table just grows too quickly.
 Its almost like an Exponential Explosion in the number of rows.

 ## Ain't nobody got time for that!
-No one wants to go around creating tables for every quantum state they want to represent, so we use eqiuations that combine elements of the **State** column and either the **Binary** or **Decimal** column. $$\psi$$ is often the greek letter we use to represent an arbitrary Quantum State.
+No one wants to go around creating tables for every quantum state they want to represent, so we use equations that combine elements of the **State** column and either the **Binary** or **Decimal** column. $$\psi$$ is often the greek letter we use to represent an arbitrary Quantum State.

 An arbitrary equation for a 2 qubit state might look like this: $$|\psi\rangle = \alpha_{00}|00\rangle + \alpha_{01}|01\rangle + \alpha_{10}|10\rangle + \alpha_{11}|11\rangle$$
 .